hoangtv2000/COViT/README.md

   A comprehensive analysis for the evolution of Vision Transformers</h2>

-### A. Theorical Comprehensive Analysis of the CNN and ViT
+### A. Theorical comprehensive analysis of the CNN and ViT

 ### B. Techincal tool for COVID-19 and Pneumonia cases diagnosis and heatmap generation